-Doorway stretches need to be done gently at first with the elbows at chest level on the door frame.
+Doorway stretches need to be done gently at first, with the elbows at chest level on the door frame.
 As the pecs release and lengthen over several sessions, raise the elbows on the door frame.
-Finish with the elbows to stretch clavicular pec over the pec minor.
+Finish with the elbows to stretch the clavicular pec over the pec minor.
 They often work together and have very similar pain patterns.

 Two things will speed this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
 I had notable changes over several weeks only from demoing this for a few clients a day.

 This is one of the most useful and relaxing exercises that you’ll ever do.

 It does so much more than get your pec minor working.
 It relaxes your neck, opens your breathing, and, well, just try it.

 If you’re less athletic, start with wall push-ups.
 Push your elbows into the wall so that your shoulder blade moves forward and down, strengthening the extrinsic chest muscles that depress the scapula.